prof-rossetti/intro-to-python/README.md

 This repository contains instructional materials to support various introductory Python programming courses.
 Students registered for an official course should consult that course's syllabus for more guidance about how to move through the material.

-### Intro to Software Development in Python
+### Intro to Programming in Python

-This module introduces students to the Python programming language.
+This module introduces students to computer programming concepts and the Python programming language.

 Instructional Units:

   + Onboarding:
     + Intro to Information Systems and Software
     + Why Python?
-  + Python Development Tools, Part I:
+  + Python Development Tools, Abbreviated:
     + Google Colab Notebooks
-    + Package Installation with Pip
-  + Python Language Overview, Part I:
+  + Python Language Overview:
     + Variables and Basic Datatypes (Booleans, Strings, etc.)
     + Conditional Logic (If Statements)
     + Functions and Unit Testing
-  + Python Language Overview, Part II:
     + Iteration (While Loops)
     + Container Datatypes (Lists, Dictionaries, etc.)
+  + Modules and Imports

+Project(s):

+### Practical Applications in Python

+In this module, students will venture out into the ecosystem of third-party Python packages, to explore practical applications of the Python programming language.

+Instructional Units:

+  + Python Development Tools, Continued:
+    + Package Installation (with Pip)
+  + Data Analysis and Visualization:
+    + Basic Charts and Graphs (with Plotly Express)
+    + Basic Data Processing (with Pandas)
   + Fetching Data from the Internet:
+    + Web Requests (with Requests)
     + Application Programming Interfaces (APIs)
-    + Web Scraping
+    + Web Scraping (with Beautiful Soup)
   + Special Topics:
     + User Interfaces and Experiences
     + Information Security and Privacy
+    + Sending Email (with Mailgun or Sendgrid)
     + Leveraging AI Tools for Coding Assistance

-Projects:
+Project(s):
   + "API Client" Project

 ### Management of Software Development in Python